isomerpages/enterprisesg-sac-old/README.md

 <a name="edit-homepage"></a>
 ## Editing content in Homepage

-The step-by-step guide for editing the content in Homepage is listed in [isomer markdown documentation for homepage](https://isomer.gov.sg/documentation/homepage/overview/).
+The step-by-step guide for editing the content in Homepage is listed in [isomer documentation for homepage](https://isomer.gov.sg/documentation/homepage/overview/).

 The index.md file lists the type of isomerpages layout template used for the homepage, the homepage title and the homepage url link that will appear in the user's web browser.